-Insurance Coverage: Many major insurance plans no longer cover Bydureon starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Bydureon.
 Learn More

 Dr. Sharon Orrange - October 06, 2015

 More than 29 million Americans have diabetes.
 That’s more than 10% of the US—and that number continues to rise.
 More than 1.7 million adults were diagnosed with diabetes in 2012 alone.

 Fortunately, several new medications for diabetes have recently been approved—Toujeo (a new insulin product), Synjardy (a new combination of empagliflozin/metformin) and others.
 These new drugs provide several benefits such as fewer side effects or foolproof self-dosing with an insulin pen.
 See More

 It’s that time again—the new lists of covered and excluded drugs on next year’s insurance plans are out, and it doesn’t look great.
 For many Americans with health insurance, more than 50 popular brand-name and generic drugs may no longer be covered starting in January 2016.

 Express Scripts and Caremark, companies that handles pharmacy benefits for more than 200 million Americans, are removing about 20 – 30 drugs each from their national preferred formularies at the end of 2015.
 See More

 Roni Shye - May 05, 2015